All Episodes

 I think it'll be very fruitful.

-As you know, Michael, there's probably nothing I've devoted more time to over the past two to three months than talking to you about the Jeffrey Epstein case and the work on that you've been doing on it.
+As you know, Michael, there's probably nothing I've devoted more time to over the past two to three months than talking to you about the Jeffrey Epstein case and the work that you've been doing on it.

-So if you thought it on the show, now that you're now that you're in the news, now that you've managed to make yourself viralized and become the center of the story, we thought it prudent to have you on to talk about it.
+Now that you're in the news, now that you've managed to make yourself viralized and become the center of the story, we thought it prudent to have you on to talk about it.

 All right, let's begin with just the very simple events that happened yesterday from your perspective.